-The Scheme's investment managers are granted full discretion over whether or not to invest in the employers' business.
-Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustees have made the Principal Employer aware of their policy on ESG risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.
+The Plan's investment manager are granted full discretion over whether or not to invest in the Principal Employer's business.
+Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustees have made the Principal Employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.

-The Scheme's investment consultant is independent and no arm of its business provides asset management services.
-This, and its FCA regulated status, makes the Trustees confident that the investment manager recommendations it makes are free from conflict of interest.
+The Plan's investment consultant is independent and no arm of their business provides asset management services.
+This, and their FCA Regulated status, makes the Trustees confident that the investment manager recommendations they make are free from conflict of interest.

-The Trustees expect all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In having a conflict of interest policy the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment manager and the investee companies.
+The Trustees expect the investment manager to have a conflict of interest policy in relation to their engagement and ongoing operations.
+In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment manager and the investee companies.

-In selecting and reviewing their investment managers, where appropriate, the Trustees will consider investment managers' policies on engagement and how these policies have been implemented.
+In selecting and reviewing their investment manager, where appropriate, the Trustees will consider investment manager's policies on engagement and how these policies have been implemented.